 Insist on IaaS and ESX & Avoid lock-in

-When approaching a cloud training service vendor, be sure to request:
+When approaching a cloud based training service vendor, be sure to request:

 (1) Hypervisor agnostic labs

 (2) Simple import/export for training images

 Working with standards, like ESX, will allow you to import existing images and build a technical training classroom or virtual training lab quickly.